Huginn18/huginn18/exploration/mimir.md

 # 27/02/2021
 I started working on `qn` module and realized that I will need another module, namely `config`. `config` will allow user to reinitialize modules and change their settings.
 I mean this is last thing I'm gonna do since this app is/will be used only by me, but I should do it at some point to make it complete.

+# 03/03/2021
+With `qn` module done I need to plan work for `qnp` (quicknote with pm support). `qnp` will be nearly the same as `qn` module, only change that I will need to incorporate will be passing reference to `pm` module for easy access to projects list.

+This one shouldn't take more than a day of after-hours work.
+After that I will start working on `log` module and I need to think about `log` and `docs` modules.
+Generating `ToC` and folder structure for the doc file.

+# 05/03/2021
+Implementing `qnp` was annoying to say the least, basically copying `qn` methods and adjusting indexes and replacing `self` everywhere.
+For `log` module I need to find a way to implement `logp` without this whole mess.
+This will be fun.

+I also figured that it will be useful to add `gitIgnore` functionality to the `pm` module, but this is a story for another day.